Bristol-Myers Squibb Company (BMY)

 1. Current Ratio:

-- A current ratio above 1 implies the company has more current assets than current liabilities to cover its short-term obligations.
+- Generally, a current ratio above 1 indicates that a company has more current assets than current liabilities, suggesting an ability to meet short-term obligations.
+However, a declining trend may indicate potential liquidity challenges that need to be monitored.

 2. Quick Ratio: